-- 1. The environmental preparer must affirm the ER determination and checklist in TDA-GO prior to the public comment period. - 2.
-The authorizing officer must accept responsibility for the review by certifying the Environmental Review Main Form after the public comment period, per TDA guidelines.
+- 1. The environmental preparer must affirm the ER determination and checklist in TDA-GO.
+If a public comment period is required, this certification must occur prior to the public comment period. - 2.
+The authorizing officer must accept responsibility for the review by certifying the Environmental Review Main Form.
+If a public comment period is required, this certification must occur after the public comment period.